Last updated: 23 January 2023

 Social Prescribing (SP) involves supporting patients and residents to improve their health and social welfare by connecting them to community services which are often run by the local council or voluntary and community organisations.

-By having a guided conversation with a SP, people can focus on what really matters to them as an individual while also becoming connected with community groups that provide practical and emotional support.
-In particular, it helps those with long-term health conditions, who feel isolated or who need support with their mental health.
+By having a guided conversation with an SP, people can focus on what really matters to them as an individual while also becoming connected with community groups that provide practical and emotional support.
+This helps those with long-term health conditions, who feel isolated, or who need support with their mental health.
 People with some complex social needs can also benefit from social prescribing due to the positive effect it can have on their wellbeing.

-SP can provide information or advice on community-based activities and support services to agencies, voluntary community sector enterprises (VCSE) and key workers at our regular Wellbeing Café and Networking events.
+SP can provide information or advice on community activities and support services to agencies, voluntary community sector enterprises (VCSE) and key workers at our regular Wellbeing Café and Networking events.

-The service aims to support and connect local patients/residents who require non-medical support to improve their health and wellbeing; examples include:
+The service aims to support and connect local patients/residents who require support that is not medical, to improve their health and wellbeing; examples include: